monkybrain/giterature/blog/4/draft.md

-# splice/blend.io
+# gitcrusher/splice/blend.io

-Review of splice and blend.io.
+* Review of splice and blend.io.
+* Comparison with gitcrusher project.